Gaudiya Vaishnavism

+The theological basis of Gaudiya Vaishnavism is primarily the Bhagavad Gita and Bhagavata Purana, and it was systemetized by the Six Goswamis of Vrindavan and others.

-The focus of Gaudiya Vaishnavism is the devotional worship (known as bhakti yoga) of Radha and Krishna, and their many divine incarnations as the supreme forms of God, Svayam Bhagavan.
-Most popularly, this worship takes the form of singing Radha and Krishna's holy names, such as "Hare", "Krishna" and "Rama", most commonly in the form of the Hare Krishna (mantra), also known as kirtan and dancing along with it.
+The focus of Gaudiya Vaishnavism is the devotional worship (known as bhakti yoga) of the deities Radha and Krishna, and their divine incarnations, regarded as the supreme forms of God (Svayam Bhagavan).
+This worship commonly takes the form of singing the holy names of Radha and Krishna, including "Hare", "Krishna" and "Rama", most often in the Hare Krishna mantra, accompanied by kirtan and dancing.

-In the late 19th and early 20th centuries, Bengal became the center of a Hindu religious awakening and Gaudiya Vaishnavism influenced or served as the basis for some of its new religious movements, such as the Gaudiya Math, from which institutions with international projection were derived, such as the Gaudiya Mission and the well-known International Society for Krishna Consciousness, more often called the "Hare Krishna Movement".
-Ferdinando Sardella estimates there are about 30 to 50 million adherents of Gaudiya Vaishnavism, concentrated mostly in the regions of Orissa, Manipur, West Bengal and Bangladesh.
+In the late 19th and early 20th centuries, Bengal became the center of a Hindu religious revival.
+Gaudiya Vaishnavism influenced or served as the basis for several new religious movements, such as the Gaudiya Math, from which international active institutions were later emerged.
+These include the Gaudiya Mission and the International Society for Krishna Consciousness, often called the "Hare Krishna Movement".
+Scholar Ferdinando Sardella estimates the number of Gaudiya Vaishnavism adherents at between 30 to 50 million, concentrated primarily in the regions of Orissa, Manipur, West Bengal and Bangladesh.

 Philosophical concepts

 Living beings

-According to Gaudiya Vaishnava philosophy, consciousness is not a product of matter, but is instead a manifestation of the soul.
-All living beings (jivas), including animals and trees, have a soul.
-That soul is distinct from their current physical body – the nature of the soul being eternal, immutable, and indestructible without any particular birth or death.
-The soul does not die when the body dies, but it is transmigrated into another new body and takes new birth in a new body.
-Souls which are captivated by the illusory nature of the world (Maya) are repeatedly reborn among 8.4 million species of life on this planet and in other worlds in accordance to the laws of karma and individual desire.
-This is consistent with the concept of samsara found in Hindu, Sikh, Jain, and Buddhist beliefs.
+According to Gaudiya Vaishnava philosophy, consciousness is not a product of matter but a manifestation of the soul (jiva).
+All living beings (jivas), including animals and trees, possess a soul.
+The soul is distinct from the physical body and is described as eternal, immutable, and indestructible, with neither birth nor death.
+When the body dies, the soul transmigrates to another body and takes new birth.
+Souls captivated by the illusory nature of the world (Maya) are repeatedly reborn among 8.4 million species of life on this planet and in other worlds, in accordance to the laws of karma and individual desire.
+This concept of samsara (the cycle of rebirth) is consistent with beliefs found in Hinduism, Sikhism, Jainism, and Buddhism.

-Release from the process of samsara (known as moksha) is believed to be achievable through a variety of spiritual practices, and in general, is the ultimate aim in life.
-However, within Gaudiya Vaishnavism, it is bhakti in its purest state (or "pure love of God") which is given as the ultimate aim, rather than liberation from the cycle of rebirth.
-Gaudiya Vaishnava tradition asserts that in the current yuga, which is Kali Yuga, singing and chanting the various sacred names of God (Krishna) are sufficient for spiritual liberation.
+Release from samsara (known as moksha) is generally considered the ultimate aim of life and is believed achievable through various spiritual practices.
+However, within Gaudiya Vaishnavism, the ultimate aim is not liberation from the cycle of rebirth but rather bhakti in its purest state or "pure love of God."
+The tradition further asserts that in the current yuga (age), Kali Yuga, singing and chanting the sacred names of Krishna is sufficient for spiritual liberation.

 Supreme Person (God)

-One of the defining aspects of Gaudiya Vaishnavism is that Krishna is worshiped specifically as the source of all avataric incarnations of God.
-Theologians refer to verse 1.3.28 of the Bhagavata Purana, "krsnastu bhagavan svayam", literally "Krishna is God Himself" to point to Krishna as the Supreme Being.
-Jiva Gosvami calls this phrase the "paribhasha-sutra" (definitive rule) of the theology of the Gaudiya Vaishnava school and a mahavakya (governing proposition).
+A defining aspect of Gaudiya Vaishnavism is the worship of Krishna specifically as the source of all avataric incarnations of God.
+Theologians cite verse 1.3.28 of the Bhagavata Purana, "krsnastu bhagavan svayam" (literally "Krishna is God Himself"), as scriptual support for this view.
+The theologian Jiva Gosvami calls this phrase the "paribhasha-sutra" (definitive rule) of Gaudiya Vaishnava theology and a mahavakya (governing proposition).